I wrote an article some time ago in order to give you the most useful tips and tricks for my favorite php IDE, PhpStorm.

 The result?
 A lot of panels and notifications popping, a lot of visual noise which was totally useless for me.
 Perfect to lose focus.

 Some may argue that PhpStorm is really configurable compared to other IDE.
 It is nothing compared to Vim.

 Vim has a great community who develop a LOT of plugin.
 Nowadays you can install them and get rid of them by typing two words.
 Not even command lines.
 Words.

 You can choose exactly what you want and what suits you.
 You can even modify it easily and extends it.
 Vim can be bent following your wishes.

 You are the master.

 PhpStorm only allow you to code in… PHP

 Another point which was bothering me for a long time.
 Of course you can use it to write HTML / CSS but you won’t have a lot of tools for those.
 And what about Go you want to learn so hardly?
 Ruby?
 Basic?

 Even better: the plugins can be activated depending of the file type you are editing.
 You will never have the Ruby autocompletion while editing a PHP file.
 Sweet, isn’t it?

-I have tons of plugin for refactoring, creating snippets and so on.
+I have tons of plugins for refactoring, creating snippets and so on.
 No need to change IDE and get use to different interfaces.
 With Vim I can switch from one language to another transparently.
 Believe me, it’s awesome.